HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_plan.rst

-1.2 Register for TopValue account
+1.2 Register a TopValue Account
 ~~~~~~~~~~~~~~~~~~~
-Open the [TopValue] app and register the account (register when the unregistered account is logged in), which supports email and mobile phone number
+Open the app and register a new account using email and mobile phone number.

 .. image:: images/api_plan_zhucezhanghao3.png
    :width: 180px